This article originally appeared on VICE US.

-President Donald Trump regularly rails against what he sees as corruption by well-connected elites.
+President Donald Trump regularly rails against what he sees as corruption by the rich and well-connected.
 But it looks like he’s just cleared a bunch of them.

 The White House announced Tuesday a pardon of former San Francisco 49ers owner Edward DeBartolo Jr., who was convicted in a gambling fraud scandal after building one of the most iconic dynasties in NFL history.